kkots/ggxrd_hitbox_overlay_2211/README.md

 slowmoTimes = 3

-; A toggle button (or combination of buttons) to enable/disable the mod without having to load/unload it ; In the disabled state the mod doesn't draw the boxes, doesn't affect anything and doesn't react to gifModeToggle, noGravityToggle, freezeGameToggle, etc disableModToggle = F6
+; A toggle button (or combination of buttons) to enable/disable the mod without having to load/unload it disableModToggle = F6

 ; Starts the mod in a disabled state when it doesn't draw boxes or affect anything startDisabled = false

+; A toggle to enable/disable only the mod hitbox drawing feature, the GIF mode and no gravity, etc will keep working disableHitboxDisplayToggle = F7
 ```

 You can specify a combination of keys, separated by `+` sign.